Sumidero Canyon: Vegetation

 Low-height deciduous rainforest is mostly found around the La Ceiba and La Coyota lookout points in the south and southeast sections of the park, with some in the east towards the La Chacona Cañada.
 These occupy a territory of 4404 ha in the park.
 Tree heights extend from four to ten meters with some as high as 15 meters.
 Non-tree species are not as common and mostly consist of succulent species such as Agave, Opuntia, Stenocereus and Cephalocereus.
-Other important species include Alvaradoa amorphoides, Bursera simaruba, Ceiba acuminate, Bursera bipinnata, Bursera excels, Cochlospermum vitifolium, Haematoxylon brasiletto, Piscidia piscipula, Swietenia humilis, Acacia collinsii and Pseudobombax ellipticum.
+Other important species include Alvaradoa amorphoides, Bursera simaruba, Ceiba aesculifolia, Bursera bipinnata, Bursera excelsa, Cochlospermum vitifolium, Haematoxylum brasiletto, Piscidia piscipula, Swietenia humilis, Acacia collinsii and Pseudobombax ellipticum.

 Pine–oak forests exist in the northwest of the park in the highest altitudes, covering about 87 ha.
 They are part of the same type of forest found in the Soyaló region it is adjacent to.
 They are found at an altitude of 1,200 masl and above in areas that receive precipitation of about 1500 mm annually.
 The most common species is the oak Quercus acutifolia (syn.
 Quercus conspersa), often found mixed with the two kinds of rainforest found in the park.
 Air plants are common here as well as bromeliads, orchids and plants from the Maxillaria, Lycaste, Cattleya and Laelia groups.

 Grassland is not naturally occurring but rather exists due to human activities such as farming and livestock raising.
 It is seen on the north and south sides of the canyon and is usually associated with secondary vegetation such as Tecoma stans, Gliricidia sepium, Plumeria rubra and Acacia collinsii, occupying an area of 6539 ha in the park.